8 Essential Steps to Writing a Business Letter in English

 If you know the main ideas, you know how many paragraphs you are going to write.
 Remember to have only one main idea in a paragraph.
-This will help the reader follow your points more easily, and your letter will be structured and logical.
-Your reader will also be happy (and you want to keep your reader happy) if your ideas are nicely connected.
-Remember to use connectors to make transitions within and between paragraphs.
+Also, use connectors to make transitions within and between paragraphs.

 Business letters have quite strict rules when it comes to layout (format and order).
 You need to include the sender’s and the recipient’s addresses and follow some simple rules:

 - Start with the sender’s address.
 You can write it in the top right or left corner.
 Don’t include your name or title because these will appear at the end of your letter.